matzpersson/opc-rest-api/README.md

 On your Windows server, install OpenOpc.
 Make sure that OpenOPC connects properly to your OPC Server.
 Documentation for OpenOPC on http://openopc.sourceforge.net/.
 Once OpenOPC is connected, download http2opc code above and drop it in your preferred diretory.

 # Usage
 Run python main.py from the http2opc directory to start the API Daemon.
+Function documentation on http://headstation.com/archives/using-opc-rest-api/

 # Copyright
 Copyright 2016 Headstation. (http://headstation.com) All rights reserved.
 It is free software and may be redistributed under the terms specified in the LICENSE file (Apache License 2.0).